CLOSE X

 In a religiously and ethically diverse world, how do we build a life together?
 People building communities—both with fellow religious believers and interreligious neighbors—adopt, adapt, accommodate, and resist existing political, social, economic, and religious paradigms for negotiating shared concerns.
 Importantly this is not exclusively a reactive posture—with the religious responding or reacting to the political—but a dynamic interplay.
 Religious people have invented, dreamed, and conjured radical alternatives to shaping and sharing community life for centuries.

-This seminar seeks to explore those creative and constructive efforts in descriptive, normative, analytical, and literary forms.
-We welcome academics, scholars, and practitioners to share original research, creative projects, and/or teaching materials that engage a range of questions related to historical, sociological, anthropological, legal, theological, ethical, and literary approaches to reimagining religion and the creation of community.
+This seminar explored those creative and constructive efforts in descriptive, normative, analytical, and literary forms.
+Participants included academics, scholars, and practitioners who shared original research, creative projects, and/or teaching materials that engage a range of questions related to historical, sociological, anthropological, legal, theological, ethical, and literary approaches to reimagining religion and the creation of community.

 Seminar Goals